-A planned community, New Albany is the wealthiest of the regional peers and is home to the corporate headquarters for Abercrombie & Fitch and Bob Evans.
+Planned community New Albany is the wealthiest of the regional peers and is home to corporate headquarters for Abercrombie & Fitch and Bob Evans.

-Groveport is a smaller community close to Rickenbacker Airport, with an industrial focus and a plethora of manufacturing and warehousing properties.
+Groveport is a smaller community close to Rickenbacker Airport, with an industrial focus and plethora of manufacturing and warehousing properties.